 Intermediate Program Archives | Ashley Hall

-“The fact that you can reconnect so well with your Ashley Hall experience through watching the play makes it so special,” said Assistant Head of School and Upper School Director Anne Weston ’73, who treasures many fond memories of watching and performing in the play.
-“This year we worked hard to preserve the tradition of The Christmas Play in the face of challenging conditions.”
+“The fact that alumnae reconnect so well with their Ashley Hall experience through watching the play makes it so special,” said Head of School Dr. Anne T. Weston ’73, who treasures many fond memories of watching and performing in the play as a student.
+“I hope this tradition continues for another hundred years and students cherish their Christmas Play memories as much as I do.”

-The Christmas Play Alumnae Telegrams
+The Ashley Hall Christmas Play

 Screenagers, the Next Chapter: